 You have finally found time in your busy schedule to mow your lawn.
 You’re happy to be able to get it done and out of the way.

-Why Your Cub Cadet Mower Won’t Turn Over
+Why Your Cub Cadet Mower Won’t Turn Over or Crank

 Dead or Bad Battery in Your Cub Cadet

-A dead battery won’t provide the power you need to start your Cub Cadet.
+A dead battery won’t provide the power you need to turn over your Cub Cadet.
 Keep your battery charged, especially during storage, to extend your battery’s life.

 Charging a Battery: Use a battery charger to charge your 12-volt battery.
 Before you continue, wear protective gear to protect your eyes and skin from electrical shock.
 Follow these steps to charge your lawn mower battery with a charger: